8T4/c4sharp/README.md

 ![img](./docs/images/c4bank-deposit-area-c4container-bw.png)

 ## Compiling Mermaid Markdown
-Now, C4Sharp can compile the mermaid markdown file.
+Now, C4Sharp can compile the [Mermaid](https://github.com/mermaid-js/mermaid) markdown file.
 For this, you should use the function `UseDiagramMermaidBuilder()`.
 The following code shows how to compile these files.

 ```c#
       context